droidvoider/Android_6.01__DD_Dcow/README.md

-**STERN DEVELOPER WARNING: PROCESS WILL NOT REINITIATE UNTIL AFTER IT HAS RAN** **STERN DEVELOPER WARNING: YOU MUST REBOOT BEFORE YOU MAY READ/WRITE AGAIN**
+**STERN DEVELOPER WARNING: PROCESS WILL NOT REINITIATE UNTIL AFTER IT HAS REBOOTED** **STERN DEVELOPER WARNING: YOU MUST REBOOT BEFORE YOU MAY READ/WRITE AGAIN**